PatrickSpieker/RevengeOfThePy/README.rst

 ThePyStrikesBack
 ================
-ThePyStrikesBack is a Python library for acquiring data on OpenAccess journals, including article processing charge (apc) information.
+``thepystrikesback`` is a Python library for acquiring data on OpenAccess journals, including article processing charge (apc) information.
 It works with a variety of large publishers and also incorporates some smaller, miscellaneous publishers.